100S. Understanding Psychology. 4 semester hours.

 107Q.
 Statistics.
 4 semester hours.

 Application-oriented introduction to descriptive and inferential statistics.
 Includes techniques and principles used in the behavioral, natural and social sciences.
 Prerequisite: appropriate level on the Math Placement Exam.
-Note: a student may not receive credit for more than one statistics course: Psychology 107, Mathematics 127 or 227 or Management 210.
+Note: a student may not receive credit for more than one statistics course: Psychology 107, Mathematics 127 or 227 or Business 210 (previously Business 110).
 Every year.

 110N.
 Proseminar I - Physiological.
 2 semester hours.